TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------
+133 - 2015-03-01
+Fix: Head markers off did not work on heli entry - thanks washtubs for the report.
+Option: disableWorldMarkers - thanks brunovisk114 for the suggestion In mission menu: playerRestrictionsInMissionMenu
+MB suit male: SOVIET_ALL, PF_AlL

+r132
+Patrols setup refactor - shifted to OnInitializeTop, all now modify the missionTable scripts directly since they are unloaded/reloaded anyway.
+AddToLrrp split into ModifyPatrolVehicleSoldiers, AddLrrp
+Option: enableWildCardFreeRoam
+Wildcard - added weapon and body tables, AddWildCard, decided to just replace existing soldier due to: Adding soldiers being unreliable, will allow me to add feature to all missions without having to add extra soldiers to fox2s (assuming I can do it in a way that doesn't interfere with mission critical soldiers).
+Free mission .sdfs: add other soldier soundbanks

 r131 - 2015-02-22 - public release
 Fix: Hang of FOB all load, thanks SoullessMadness for the report.
 FOB defense hang on load unconfirmed since it's hard to test.
 Vehicle Patrols: Improved soldier assignment, Soldier assigned from reserve pool to fill rnd min(2,vehicleSeats),vehicleSeats (seats defined in base vehicle info), soldier already assigned above seat count get put into pool.
 Gives more variation, allows jeeps to have up to 4 people, fixes sillyness with tanks stopping, dropping off a dude, then attacking.
 NOTE: all other vehicles than crash on setrelativevehicle if soldiers assigned > 2.
 APCs carrying are handled differently.
 Also hits the same non realize bug as below, soldiers do sometimes finally realize.
 Vehicle will initially drive off as if it's full, but if soldier realizes will wait till soldier reaches it an gets in.
-Don't know if it's something due to my method of warping to soliders for testing.
+Don't know if it's something due to my method of warping to soldiers for testing.
 Changed from saving/restoring vehicle type enum from svar to random by same seed, vehicle basicType is stored in mvar.
 Options: lrrpSizeFreeRoam min, max, disabled for now to get decent coverage

 r130
 Option: mbPrioritizeFemale, by default the game tries to put a minimum of 2 female DD on that cluster (from that cluster), MAX bumps it to MAX_STAFF_NUM_ON_CLUSTER, so basicall all the females you have, does not include Command cluster, None clears the staff selection of females
-Option: mbDDSuitFemale, extendedparts does work indepenently so was reletively painless More options for DD Suit, Soviet berets, hoodies, PF misc, using the unique quest/mission bodies from missions/quests.
+Option: mbDDSuitFemale, extendedparts does work independently so was relatively painless More options for DD Suit, Soviet berets, hoodies, PF misc, using the unique quest/mission bodies from missions/quests.

 r129